 Designing for the unrelatable.

 However, microgravity is not something we can relate to in a strictly Earth-bound human experience.
 At the same time, commercial space is broadening access to low Earth orbit and beyond for more of humankind.
-To enable more people to go to space and contribute to new discoveries and innovations, we must design microgravity habitats that are more accessible and easier to use for lesser-trained future crews.
+To enable more people to go to space and contribute to new discoveries and research, we must design microgravity habitats that are more accessible and easier to use for lesser-trained future crews.

 Moving through microgravity.